Eomys/pyleecan-doc/tutorials.md

 Webinar
 -------

-Three public and free webinars have been organized by [Green Forge Coop](https://www.linkedin.com/company/greenforgecoop/about/) and UNICAS University.
+Three public and free webinars have been organized by [Green Forge Coop](https://www.linkedin.com/company/greenforgecoop/about/) and UNICAS University in 2020.
+Warning some information from these webinar are outdated !
 The webinar resources are available here:

 -   [How to use pyleecan (basics)?
 Pyleecan basics, call of FEMM, use of the GUI (2020/10/16)](webinar_1.md)
 -   [How to use pyleecan (advanced)?
 Optimization tools, meshing, plot commands (2020/10/30)](webinar_2.md)